contagon/handbook/handbook/38-church-policies-and-guidelines.md

 The agent bishop or agent stake president consults with other participating bishops or stake presidents to determine how these programs will be funded.

 _Disability activity leaders._ Adult members may be called as disability activity leaders.
 These leaders plan and carry out the disability activity program.
-They consult with ward and stake disability specialists (see [38.8.28.9](38-church-policies-and-guidelines.md#388289-disability-specialist)) to invite members with disabilities to participate.
+They consult with ward and stake disability specialists (see [38.8.26.9](38-church-policies-and-guidelines.md#388269-disability-specialist)) to invite members with disabilities to participate.
 They counsel together about how to meet those members’ needs.

 Disability activity leaders are called and set apart under the direction of the agent bishop or agent stake president.
 A stake president may also assign a high councilor to serve as a disability activity leader.

 Leaders serving those of any age with disabilities complete the training at [ProtectingChildren.ChurchofJesusChrist.org](https://www.churchofjesuschrist.org/callings/church-safety-and-health/protecting-children-and-youth).
-For additional safety requirements for leaders, see [disability.ChurchofJesusChrist.org](https://www.churchofjesuschrist.org/life/disability).
+For additional safety requirements for leaders, see [Activities for Members with Disabilities](https://www.churchofjesuschrist.org/study/manual/disability-services-leaders/activities-for-members-with-disabilities?lang=eng).

 When invited, disability activity leaders may attend stake or ward leadership meetings.